Explaining black box text modules in natural language with language models: Related work

 \section{Related work}

 \paragraph{Explaining modules in natural language} A few related works study generating natural language explanations.
-MILAN~\cite{hernandez2022natural} uses patch-level information of visual features to generate descriptions of neuron behavior in vision models. iPrompt~\cite{singh2022explaining} uses automated prompt engineering and D5~\cite{zhong2023goaldd,zhong2022describing}/GSClip~\cite{zhu2022gsclip} use LLMs to describe patterns in a dataset (as opposed to describing a module, as we study here).
-In concurrent work, \cite{bills2023language} propose an algorithm similar to \methods that explains individual neurons in an LLM by predicting token-level neuron activations.
-Other natural language prompting methods also generate natural language strings, although with a focus on improving performance rather than explanation~\cite{li2023guiding,zhou2022large,shi2022toward}.
+MILAN~\citep{hernandez2022natural} uses patch-level information of visual features to generate descriptions of neuron behavior in vision models. iPrompt~\citep{singh2022explaining} uses automated prompt engineering and D5~\citep{zhong2023goaldd,zhong2022describing}/GSClip~\citep{zhu2022gsclip} use LLMs to describe patterns in a dataset (as opposed to describing a module, as we study here).
+In concurrent work, \citep{bills2023language} propose an algorithm similar to \methods that explains individual neurons in an LLM by predicting token-level neuron activations.

-A related line of work generates explanations that are approximately in natural language. \cite{kadar2017representation} builds an explanation by manually inspecting the top ngrams eliciting the largest module responses from a corpus. \cite{na2019discovery} similarly extracts the top sentences from a corpus, but summarizes them using a parse tree. \cite{poerner2018interpretable} use a gradient-based method to generate maximally activating text inputs and \cite{foote2023n2g} builds a graph of ngrams to explain individual neurons.
+Two very related works use top-activating ngrams/sentences to construct explanations: (1) \citep{kadar2017representation} builds an explanation by \textit{manually} inspecting the top ngrams eliciting the largest module responses from a corpus using an omission-based approach.
+(2) \citep{na2019discovery} similarly extracts the top sentences from a corpus, but summarizes them using a parse tree.
+Alternatively, \citep{poerner2018interpretable} use a gradient-based method to generate maximally activating text inputs.